tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-how-wpzep-works.md

 }
 {% endhighlight %}

-The last limitation is related to validation of user privilege.
+The last limitation is related to the validation of user privilege.
 WP-ZEP can not know which privilege is needed to `do-my-action`.
 For example, some plugins need `manage_options`, while `moderate_comments` is sufficient for others.
 So all WP-ZEP can do is to validate if a user is logged-in or not as a minimum privilege.